How to Create Schematic Symbols in Altium Designer

 - Quad side: Pins on 4 sides of the symbol

-- Connector zig-zag: Like a dual in-line but the pin numbers are numbered across from each other instead of up and down
+- Connector zig-zag: Like a dual in-line, but the PINs are numbered across from each other instead of up and down

 - Connector: Like a dual in-line but the pins number from top to bottom on both sides